top of page

 3. Loss of Rental Income Coverage

-If your rental becomes uninhabitable due to a covered loss (like fire or storm damage), this coverage replaces lost rental income.
-For Connecticut landlords, this is critical—storms or winter damage can render homes unlivable for weeks or months.
+If your rental unit becomes uninhabitable due to a covered loss, this coverage helps replace lost rental income.
+Connecticut storms and winter damage can make properties unlivable for extended periods, making this coverage essential.

 5. Equipment Breakdown Coverage